tasreen/practice/README.md

 <br>
 life goes on carpe diem
 <br>
-always it seems impossible till it done
+always it seems impossible till it samm